 Ms. Unlucky shrugged.
-It took an iron stomach to deal with the big drop but she knew what she was getting into when she invested.
+It took an iron stomach to deal with the big drop.
+However, she knew what she was getting into when she invested.
 This was money she didn’t need and after reading all those books, she knew this was a possibility.

 It sure was bad timing to get in at what seemed like the top but this had happened many times before.
 And after all, the stock market has a long term trend and that trend is up.

-“This time is different, things are still overpriced” said Mr. Risk Averse who was even more confident about his decision to never invest in stocks.
+“This time is different, things are still overpriced” said Mr. Risk Averse.
+He was even more confident about his decision to never invest in stocks.

 In a way, Mr. Risk Averse had been right in the short term.
 The stock market did move south but this wasn’t a short term game, it was a long term decision.

 There might have been an inkling of doubt in Ms. Unlucky but she pushed it down and carried on.
 When she made the decision to invest, she had at least a 10 year timeline and what had changed?
-Nothing, in fact, stock prices were lower now and her 401k contributions continued to go in the market.
+Nothing, in fact, stock prices were lower now.
+She vowed to carry on and her 401k contributions continued to go in the market.
 She even started a new Roth IRA account with some extra money she had.